Create a Site-to-Site connection using the Azure portal (classic)

 This article shows you how to use the Azure portal to create a Site-to-Site VPN gateway connection from your on-premises network to the VNet.
-The steps in this article apply to the classic deployment model.
+The steps in this article apply to the classic deployment model and do not apply to the current deployment model, Resource Manager.
 You can also create this configuration using a different deployment tool or deployment model by selecting a different option from the following list:

 A Site-to-Site VPN gateway connection is used to connect your on-premises network to an Azure virtual network over an IPsec/IKE (IKEv1 or IKEv2) VPN tunnel.
 This type of connection requires a VPN device located on-premises that has an externally facing public IP address assigned to it.
 For more information about VPN gateways, see About VPN gateway.